Bikes Made by Students

 Honda Yanmar Chopper Bike

-This bike was pointed out to me some time ago.
-It was up for sale on Ebay.
-I've taken the liberty of posting up the builders discription of the build and a few details about the bike.
+This Motorcycle project was pointed out to me some time ago after it was spotted up for sale on Ebay.
+I've taken the liberty of posting up the builders discription here as it is by far the best way of describing its construction.

 No need to depend on Middle-East oil when you can drive this chopper that runs on bio-diesel (or regular diesel fuel if you don't want to buy bio-diesel).This bike started life because of my son's Middle School Science project on renewable fuels.
 The idea of making our own fuel from used vegetable oil caught our attention and after reading up on the idea, we decided to build a bike that runs on it.
 The chopper started life as a 1977 Honda CJ360 with a trashed motor but it had sound frame, front/rear end and a clean title.
 We bought a new engine on ebay, a 9hp diesel made for Yanmar by Launtop.
 The old used tank and spring seat are also ebay finds.
 Drive is through a 40 series Comet torque converter and heavy duty jack shaft (bought new from an Internet go-kart place).
 Lights and other electrical parts were picked up form Jireh.
 Most everything else was made by us.
 All bearings were redone, and it has all new rubber and fittings.The rigid frame was fab'd out of 1020 mild steel tubing, 1 1/2" for main down tubes and 1" for all other tubes.
 All welds were mig done by an experienced welder.
 The frame was moulded with NAPA ultra-light filler and painted dark grey using a textured paint called Hammerite.
 The battery and all the other electrics are hidden in a metal flower-pot under the seat (to keep with the bio-friendly theme).
 To complete the bio theme, we airbrushed the tank and fender using gold base coat, leafs were done in black using freehand stencils, then it was covered by 7-8 coats of green apple candy (all Createx AutoAir).
 Cleared using Napa rattle can.
 It gives a nice colour shift effect that doesn't show up in the photos.